ePages-de/epages-devportal/_posts/2021/2021-02-XX-pdf-generation-with-java.md

 }
 ```

-Then, for the main document content, we are using relative positioning.
+For the main document content we are then using relative positioning.
-With this, the main content starts below the header of the first page and on all subsequent pages is positioned right below the page start.
+With this, the main content starts below the header of the first page whereas it is positioned right at the top of the page on all subsequent pages.

 ```css
 #bar {